xyznaveen/scoilerpla8/README.md

 # scoilerpla8

 I am tired of starting things from scratch for `python 3`.
+So, I created this simple boilerplate code for repeated setting up of things.

 ##### ***important***
 Is this a framework ? **NO**